World Hockey Association: Teams

-The WHA officially made its debut on October 11, 1972, at the Ottawa Civic Centre, when the Alberta Oilers defeated the Ottawa Nationals 7–4.
+The WHA officially made its debut on October 11, 1972, at the Ottawa Civic Centre, when the Alberta Oilers defeated the Ottawa Nationals 7–4 while the Cleveland Crusaders defeated the Quebec Nordiques 2–0 at Cleveland Arena.
+Oilers player Ron Anderson scored the first goal in WHA history at 6:19 of the opening period in front of 5,065 fans that was broadcast live on CBC.
 Although the quality of hockey in the early years was predictably below that of the NHL, the WHA had indeed made stars out of many players that had little or no playing time in the NHL.
-For a very brief time in the leadup to the first season, the league tried orange pucks (an idea floated around in varying degrees by the NHL for years).
+For a very brief time in the leadup to the first season, the league tried orange pucks (an idea floated around in varying degrees by the NHL for years); notably, the first intended game for the Blazers against the New England Whalers on October 13 saw the game called off due to insufficient quality of ice that led to Philadelphia fans throwing their promotional giveaway red hockey pucks onto the ice.
 However, the dye apparently affected the quality of the pucks that became potato-shaped when hit during play; the result was they later changed the color of the pucks to dark blue.

 The New England Whalers, the best team in the league for the first season, eventually won the WHA's inaugural championship, later renamed the Avco World Trophy when the Avco Financial Services Corporation became its main sponsor.
 However, the trophy had not yet been completed, and the Whalers skated their divisional championship trophy around the ice surface, much to the embarrassment of the WHA office.
 As it turned out, the best team in the league for a season for points would win the playoffs in five of the seven WHA playoffs (with 1977 and 1979 being the lone exceptions); four of the seven Avco Cup Finals were decided by the two best teams in the regular season (1974, 1977, 1979 being the exceptions).
 No Avco Cup Finals game played reached overtime.